 - These icons tell you what type of source is referred to.
-W = website, SA = student assignments (documents previously submitted to Urkund stored in our archives) and J = journal, referring to published books and other physical medias that have been scanned in.
+W = website, SA = student assignments (documents previously submitted to Ouriginal stored in our archives) and J = journal, referring to published books and other physical medias that have been scanned in.

 - This is the list of identified sources where a match has been found.
-It shows the similarity percentage, where it was found, the number of matching parts and where these similarties are located in the source.
+It shows the similarity percentage, where it was found, the number of matching parts and where these similarities are located in the source.
 There is also an option to remove the source from the analysis if there is a need.

-- If you find a source on the internet which Urkund has not detected during its search you can use this option to add it.
-Do keep in mind that Urkund does not have access to sources on the internet that are locked behind paywalls/passwords etc.
+- If you find a source on the internet which Ouriginal has not detected during its search you can use this option to add it.
+Do keep in mind that Ouriginal does not have access to sources on the internet that are locked behind paywalls/passwords etc.

 Under the Entire Document tab you can see the document in its entirety with all of the findings highlighted in the text.

 While viewing the entire document "Matching text" and "Warnings" are highlighted both with colour in the text and with corresponding icons to the right.
 Clicking the icons will show you the matching text from the source and information similar to those under the Findings tab.

 Similar to the Findings tab you the option to highlight quotes, brackets and detailed text differences in the text.
 If the "Detailed text differences" is turned on, the differences is highlighted in the matching text when you have clicked on an icon.
 Words highlighted with yellow means that they have been substituted and red means they have been removed.